Passing Paws In-Home Euthanasia Logo

 What are the local laws and regulations on burial?

 In Missouri, animals must be buried within 24 hours of death.
 Burial sites shall not be in an area prone to flooding and the hole should be no more than 6 feet deep.
-The animals should be covered with a minimum of thirty inches (2.5 feet) of soil.
+The animals should be covered with a minimum of: 4 feet (for St. Charles County) or 2.5 feet (for Warren and Lincoln Counties) of soil.
 The burial site should be at least 50 feet from the property line, at least 300 feet from the neighbor’s residence, and more than 300 feet from any body of water such as a stream, lake, pond, well, etc. We live in an area with major groundwater contamination potential.
 If you choose burial for your aftercare, it is important to follow these regulations.